-Based in Hull, Aunt Bessie’s are known throughout the country.
+Aunt Bessie’s is known throughout the country and is known as the Yorkshire pudding factory in Hull where dreams are made.
 The food giant that is famous for its Yorkshire puds has said that the demand for the puds in the run-up to Christmas has gone through the roof.
 A roast dinner wouldn’t be the same without Yorkshire puds, and these are great for when you’ve not had time to make your own.

 The business produces over 900 million puddings at its factory every year at a factory on Freightliner Road in Hull, East Yorkshire.
 The run-up to Christmas sees a massive 110 million Yorkshire puddings produced and, on a normal day half a million eggs, 110 tonnes of batter, and 40 tonnes of flour are used.
 It takes just 1.2 seconds for a bag of Yorkshire puddings to be made in the factory.

-It’s one of Yorkshire best-known food businesses and increases its staff load from October to keep up with demands over the Christmas period.
-The company was bought last year by Birdseye owner Nomad Foods in a deal worth 200m.
+The Yorkshire pudding factory in Hull is one of Yorkshire’s best-known food businesses and increases its staff load from October to keep up with demands over Christmas.
+Birdseye owner Nomad Foods bought the company last year in a deal worth 200m.

 David Barr, chief Yorkshire pudding guru at Aunt Bessie’s, said: “I’ve worked at the factory for over three decades and each year, demand for our Yorkshire puds goes through the roof during the festive season.